 Below are our key findings from the June data, released on Wednesday, July 29, 2020.
-You can also explore our employment impact map in full here.

 - Non-metro areas gained 550,310 jobs from May to June, bringing the non-metro unemployment rate down to 8.8% from 11% in May.
 Overall, non-metro employment is still down 5% compared to February 2020.

 - Metro areas gained 4.5 million jobs from May to June, bringing the metro unemployment down to 11.6% from 13.3%.
 Overall, employment in metro areas is still down 10% compared to February 2020.